 What to Expect: 2020-21

-KU Libraries will remain open to patrons through the fall 2020 semester and the majority of the winter intersession.
+KU Libraries will remain open to patrons for the majority of the winter intersession.
+A detailed schedule of hours (pdf) for each KU Libraries location throughout the winter session is available.

 Online resources will remain accessible throughout the break, and many books from our collections are temporarily available online through the HathiTrust Digital Library's Emergency Temporary Access Service (ETAS).